Distracted Driving Laws in Pennsylvania Aim to Reduce Dangers on the Road

 Pennsylvania law makes it an offense for a driver to use an Interactive Wireless Communication Device to read or write a text while their vehicle is moving.
 The device could be a wireless phone, a mobile computer, or a smartphone.
 This law seeks to penalize drivers who create safety problems by taking their hands off the wheel and eyes off the road.
 In addition to texting, the law prohibits sending or receiving emails, as well as instant messaging.

 Distracted driving is considered to be any activity that takes a person’s attention away from the main task of driving.
 The website distraction.gov states that five seconds is the average amount of time eyes are averted from the road while texting.
-According to a statistic on the website, when a car is traveling at 55 mph, five seconds allows a vehicle to cover the length of a football field.
+According to a statistic on this website, when a car is traveling at 55 mph, five seconds allows a vehicle to cover the length of a football field.
 If a driver is distracted during this period of time, it is equivalent to driving that distance essentially blindfolded.

 Pennsylvania law also mandates that drivers not wear headphones or earphones while driving.
 There is an exception for hearing aids or other devices that improve the driver’s hearing, and of course, headsets that allow for a cellular phone to be heard through one ear are permitted.